Merge Fields

 7. Click Edit next to the Mogli-configured object of your choice

-8. Locate the Merge Fields section, and enter the API names of your fields in this format: FirstName,LastName,Email,Favorite_Color__c,Favorite_Food__c
+8. Locate the Merge Fields section, and enter the API names of your fields in this format (separated by comma but with NO RETURNS OR SPACES): FirstName,LastName,Email,Favorite_Color__c,Favorite_Food__c

 9. Merge fields will now be accessible in the Bulk SMS Lightning dropdown menu.